MaastrichtU-IDS/d2s-docs/docs/d2s-services.md

 ## List of services

-See the exhaustive lists for [Graph databases](/docs/services-graph-databases), [interfaces](/docs/services-interfaces) and [RDF utilities](/docs/services-utilities).
 The services deployments are defined in a [docker-compose file](https://github.com/MaastrichtU-IDS/d2s-cwl-workflows/blob/master/docker-compose.yaml).

 Start the services described below using: